Variational online learning of neural dynamics: Application to Latent Neural Dynamics

 \subsection{Phase portrait analysis}

-The function $g(\vx)$ directly represents the velocity field of an underlying smooth dynamics \eqref{eq:sde} in the absence of input~\cite{Roweis2001,Zhao2016d}.
-We visualize the estimated dynamics as phase portrait which consists of the vector field, example trajectories, and estimated dynamical features (namely fixed points)~\cite{Strogatz2000}.
-We numerically identify candidate fixed points $\vx^\ast$ that satisfy $g(\vx^\ast) \approx 0$.
-For the simulation studies, we do an affine transformation to orient the phase portrait to match the canonical equations in the main text.
+Phase portrait displays key qualitative features of dynamics, and with a little bit of training, it provides a visual means to interpreting dynamical systems.
+The law that governs neural population dynamics captured in the inferred function $f(\vx)$ directly represents the velocity field of an underlying smooth dynamics \eqref{eq:sde} in the absence of input~\cite{Roweis2001,Zhao2016}.
+In the next section, we visualize the estimated dynamics as phase portrait which consists of the vector field, example trajectories, and estimated dynamical features (namely fixed points)~\cite{Strogatz2000}.
+We can numerically identify candidate fixed points $\vx^\ast$ that satisfy $f(\vx^\ast) \approx 0$.
+For the synthetic experiments, we performed an affine transformation to orient the phase portrait to match the canonical equations in the main text when the simulation is done through the proposed observation model if the observation model is unknown and estimated.